Who We Are

 We’re Lutheran Congregations in Mission for Christ, and our name pretty much says it all.

 We’re not a denomination, we’re a movement.
 We view the local church as the place where people in the community come to get connected with God and one another.
-We celebrate the fact that that everyone is wired a little differently; it allows each and every one of us to serve according to our own unique strengths, skills and talents.
+We celebrate the fact that everyone is wired a little differently; it allows each and every one of us to serve according to our own unique strengths, skills and talents.

 We’re free in Christ